2023 Best Music Schools in Illinois

 On average, music graduates from WIU take out $30,017 in student loans while working on their degree.

-University of Illinois at Urbana-Champaign came in at #6 in this year’s edition of the Best Music Schools in Illinois ranking.
-Located in the small city of Champaign, UIUC is a public college with a fairly large student population.
+With a ranking of #6, University of Illinois at Urbana-Champaign did quite well on this year’s best schools for music students.
+Located in the city of Champaign, UIUC is a public college with a fairly large student population.

 After completing their degree, music graduates from UIUC carry an average student debtload of $22,484.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $613.